The 15 Best Tech Startup Logos to Check Out

 Logo design, when done well, can lead to that spark of familiarity and recognition that makes us feel like we know the brand.
 An effective logo can establish a brand identity and form a strong connection with your audience.

 For emerging startups, a logo can serve in representing your company from the very beginning, while fostering feelings of credibility and trustworthiness to help it grow.

-Whether you’re creating your startup logo with the help of a professional designer or with an online logo maker tool, here’s what to look for in your logo, as well as 15 of the best tech logos featured on Wix websites:
+Whether you’re creating your startup logo with the help of a professional designer or with a free logo maker tool, here’s what to look for in your logo, as well as 15 of the best tech logos featured on Wix websites: